 A 10-week unit of study that is hands-on and academically rich developed by the 4-H program at Texas A & M; Learn, Grow, Eat & GO!
 The…

-A comprehensive 8-part curriculum to strengthen youth leadership skills through the design and implementation of service learning projects to create…
+A comprehensive 6-part curriculum to strengthen youth leadership skills by designing and implementing service learning projects to create greater…

 woman and girl working in garden in early spring